klebeiro/prime-sd/README.md

 ## Introduction
 With the increasing demand for distributed systems due to their scalability, performance, and resilience, this project was developed to simulate the behavior of a distributed order system.
 This document details the development stages of this project.

+## DISCLAIMER
+This is a study project, so there are some security issues such as hardcoded links and credentials.
+These could be easily addressed using environment variables and proper security practices in a production environment.

 ## Conception
 Given the project description, we held meetings to analyze the requirements and design an architecture.